mpkrass7/m_pkfire/content/post/2024-07-11-retention-rate/index.md

 </details>

 In all four scenarios, averaged across 50 runs, the general outcome is the same: moving average retention increases over time before leveling off.
-How that trend shows itself is different though not completely surprising across all of the scenarios.
+How that trend shows itself is different though not particularly surprising across all of the scenarios.

-- More good students: The retention rate levels off in half the time.
+- **More good students:** The retention rate levels off in half the time.
-- Good students are really dedicated: The retention rate levels off at a much higher level over more time and stays high.
+- **Good students are really dedicated:** The retention rate levels off at a much higher proportion over more time and stays high.
 In this scenario, tenure has the greatest impact on retention rate.
 This scenario feels like the most realistic one to me.
 At a 95% chance of staying each week, we can do the math and find that after 14 weeks, there is a roughly 50% chance that a given dedicated student will have left, which feels fair.
-- Bad students aren't so bad: The retention rate doesn't increase much over (e.g. it matters less what your portfolio consists of).
+- **Bad students aren't so bad:** The retention rate doesn't increase much over time (e.g. it matters less what your portfolio consists of).
-- Less new students per week: The retention rate levels off more slowly.
+- **Less new students per week:** The retention rate levels off more slowly.

 ![aggregate_simulations](images/four_aggregate_simulations.png)

 <details>

-<summary>🔍 Click 4 Code</summary>
+<summary>🔍 Click for Code</summary>

 ```python
 np.random.seed(42)